Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/1 - Super Mode/README.md

 # Super Mode

-Super Mode is a ONE+ directive that allows the syntax code written using the Kaeon FUSION Standard Interface to resemble the syntax of a more C-like language like python.
+Super Mode is a ONE+ directive that allows the syntax code written using the Kaeon FUSION Standard Interface to resemble the syntax of a more C-like language like Python.

-Super Mode can be activaed by placing the following line anywhere in the document:
+Super Mode can be activated by placing the following line anywhere in the document:

     [SUPER]